KhronosGroup/glTF/specification/2.0/README.md

 ```
 Morph Targets are implemented via the `targets` property defined in the Mesh `primitives`.
 Each target in the `targets` array is a dictionary mapping a primitive attribute to an accessor containing Morph Target displacement data.
 Currently only three attributes (`POSITION`, `NORMAL`, and `TANGENT`) are supported.
 All primitives are required to list the same number of `targets` in the same order.

-The valid accessor type and component type for each attribute semantic property is defined below.
+Valid accessor types and component types for each attribute semantic property are defined below.
 Note that the *w* component for handedness is omitted when targeting `TANGENT` data since handedness cannot be displaced.

 |Name|Accessor Type(s)|Component Type(s)|Description|
 |----|----------------|-----------------|-----------|